RichardDooling/Law_and_Literature/Intro/Law_and_Storytelling_Intro.md

 Or, "What should a young lawyer read when she's not practicing law?"

 Justice Roberts didn't hesitate a moment: "Literature!
-**If you don't read great literature you don't even know what a good sentence sounds like.**"
+If you don't read great literature you don't even know what a good sentence sounds like."

 A perfect description of what we are about.
 I would add that if you don't cultivate and *maintain* the habit